msizimkhize/Android-Black-SOD-App/README.md

-# Black Screen Android Tool
+# Android Black Screen of Death (SOD) Tool
-This application turns the display of the android monitor to black upon the Android user tapping anywhere on the screen, as per the given instructions.
+This application prompts an Android user to activate the black screen of death, as per the printed instructions.

 Implemented in Java.